pigbearhsien/chainote/README.md

 ## Features

-1. **Permanent**: Safeguard user diaries permanently using blockchain technology, preventing any accidental data loss.
+1. **Permanent**: User's diaries are securely uploaded to the blockchain, preventing any accidental data loss.
-2. **Private**: Utilize private keys as a secure channel for storing diaries, ensuring user privacy is protected from potential breaches.
+2. **Private**: Users can access their diaries by entering their private key, ensuring their privacy is protected.

 ## Tech Stack